MarcusTTran/SudokuWordGame_CMPT276/Requirments.md

 <h3>TDD</h3>

-- <b>{+IMPLEMENTED: +}</b> When the user taps the Book button which is located next to the Help button (the button labeled (?) that shows a short description of the game rules) a pop-up must open and show a table with two columns and with a list of words.
+- <b>{+IMPLEMENTED: +}</b> When the user taps the Flag button which is located next to the Help button (the button labeled (?) that shows a short description of the game rules) a pop-up must open and show a table with two columns and with a list of words.
 This table lists all the word pairs used in the current puzzle.
 The number of times the user can open this table is determined by the user selected difficulty.

 <img src="https://i.imgur.com/AEoJwxW.png"  width="24%">